What is Turmeric?

 Ethnic/Cultural & Traditional Info

+The European Medicines Agency have concluded that turmeric herbal teas, or other forms taken by mouth, based on their long-standing traditional use, could be used to alleviate mild digestive problems, i.e., feelings of fullness and flatulence.
 Turmeric is also well-known as ‘Indian saffron’ as it has been used as an inexpensive color replacement for saffron in Indian cuisine.
-It is also one of the five key ingredients that are used to make curry power.
+It is also one of the five essential ingredients that are used to make curry powder.
 A piece of turmeric rhizome is worn as an Amulet for protection against evil spirits in southern India.
-It has also been operated as anti-venom for bites from Cobra.
-The European Medicines Agency have reach to conclusion that turmeric herbal teas, or other forms taken by mouth, on the basis of their long-standing traditional use, could be used to alleviate mild digestive problems, i.e. feelings of fullness and flatulence.
+It has also been operated as an anti-venom for bites from Cobras.

 Bioavailability (absorption) of Turmeric curcumin

-If you consume Turmeric by it, you will only absorb about 3-4% of it versus when you consume it with warming spices, you get a visible increase as per ancient Ayurvedic wisdom.
-For those reasons, AMVital has formulated the gummy supplements using Turmeric curcumin and the favorite of warming spices Ginger.
-These gummies may help you avoid inflammation, reduce chronic pain, boost immune system’s function, and nourish your body with powerful antioxidants.
+If you consume Turmeric by it, you will only absorb about 3-4 percent of it, versus when you consume it with warming spices, you get a visible increase as per ancient Ayurvedic wisdom.
+For those reasons, AMVital has formulated gummy supplements using Turmeric, curcumin, and the favorite of warming spices, Ginger.
+These gummies may help you avoid inflammation, reduce chronic pain, boost your immune system’s function, and nourish your body with powerful antioxidants.
 Click here to heal your mind and body https://amvital.com/shop/

 Geography/History